 Casein protein powder takes more time to assimilate than whey or plant-based protein, so you feel fuller longer, and it mixes well with water to make a pudding.
 I assure it tastes good (especially when you add peanut butter).

 3.Play your credit cards right

-Other credit cards have annual cost but balance them with perks, such as airline lounge access, which can mean complimentary food, Wi-Fi, showers, and a quiet retreat to catch a nap between layovers.
+Other credit cards have annual costs but balance them with perks, such as airline lounge access, which can mean complimentary food, Wi-Fi, showers, and a quiet retreat to catch a nap between layovers.

 I apply the Chase Sapphire Reserve, which for a $450 annual fee includes a Priority Pass membership.
 I more than break even on the card’s annual fee during its 3x points on the stylish way to travel like local and dining (each point is worth 1.5¢ when redeemed for a stylish way to travel like local during Chase Ultimate Rewards), a $300 annual travel statement credit, and Priority Pass.
 I’ll grip a meal before my flight (and sometimes upon arrival).

 And lounges are about added than just-food.

 “For me, having access to a shower behind a red-eye flight can save me from having to pay for an extra night’s hotel and make me sense like a human again,” Dikman said.